State of Arizona Board of Technical Registration: State government office in Phoenix, AZ

 -

-Honestly, I was really disappointed with the board’s decision to send a Letter of Concern regarding Mr. Porter.
-It's definitely frustrating for builders when inspectors are overly critical, but in this case, it felt a bit excessive.
+Honestly, I was really disappointed with the board’s decision to send a Letter of Concern after that meeting about Mr. Porter.
+It’s frustrating for builders when inspectors are overly critical, but given the situation with Mr. Porter…

 -